Wanted: Jaguar Priest

 - Expect to handle Zendesk tickets from lawyers about one day out of the week.

 We’re not even close to huge, but we’re not a small project any more, either.

-site status Our operations are hosted by Heroku.
-We run into scaling issues now and then, which is a good thing.
+site status We run into scaling issues now and then, which is a good thing.
 We’re pretty good at handling them, too, which is another good thing.
-Our PostgreSQL database has grown to about 200GB, the S3 store has over 1.8 million documents, and, at peak, we get 500-750 requests per minute.
+Our PostgreSQL database has grown to about 400GB; the S3 store has approximately 2 million documents; and, at peak, we get 500-750 requests per minute.
 We send out 500,000 transactional emails per month.
-Our web server is written in Ruby on Rails 4.2.x, with a smidgen of Node Express.
-Our front end is mostly written in ReactJS 0.14.x, our newer code uses Redux, with a bunch of legacy Backbone code.
-Yep, we got ourselves some technical debt.
-We know where it is (mostly) and how to fix it, given time and eyeballs.
-That’s where you’d help out.

 PacerPro is a small, distributed team.
-There is no physical office (at the time of this writing; we have tentative plans, fall 2017, to establish a space near the CalTrain station at 4th & King).
+We’ve recently reestablished a physical space at 8th & Howard in San Francisco and we have ad hoc space in Hell’s Kitchen, New York City.
 We live in an always-on virtual space of SoCoCo and Screenhero.
 If you need something to be productive, we’ll reimburse you for it.
 Because we pair a lot, we have to work during a common, scheduled, time slot, 9:30-5:30, Pacific Time.
 I’ll do my best to accommodate some time shifting.
 Since pairing is as intense as it is productive, we work a reasonable work day.
-After hours and weekends are the very rare exception, only when it can’t be avoided.
+After hours and weekends are the rare exceptions, only when it can’t be avoided.